Ruins of Adventure

 Disciplines: Telepathy, Psychokinesis

-Paths Known: Enchanter’s Path, Road of Dreams, +2 open slots
+Paths Known: Enchanter’s Path, Road of Dreams, The Bard’s Road, The Path of the Mind, The Deadbuilder’s Path

 - Armor Allowed: Chainmail or lighter armor, Small Shields